Paras-245/notes/bitten tech course/Module 3 (Linux Refresher)/4_Linux File System.md

 - top level directory
 - contains all files required to boot and and run the linux
 - include all the required executables and libraries required to boot the remaining filesystem
+## Other directories:
+1. /bin : it contains binary files and executable files from linux and contains definations